ShinyQ/Final-IFest-2021_Analisis-Sentimen-Kebijakan-PPKM-Pemerintah-IndoBERT-IndoBERTweet/readme.md

 - Delete PPKM Words + Minimum 2 Words + Stopwords
 - Non Stemming + Stopwords

-We also do benchmark the model into the balance and unbalance data in .
+We also do benchmark the model into the balance and unbalance data.
 So, all of it was consist **16 Combination For each Models** 😱

 ![Multitask Spongebob](https://c.tenor.com/sqxKQ3lUS_wAAAAC/spongebob-spongebob-squarepants.gif)